CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 ### Monster special evasion

-- ```TELESTAGGER``` Teleports to a new tile adjacent to the evaded attacker and stun them for a short duration
+- ```TELESTAGGER``` Teleports to a new tile adjacent to the evaded attacker and stuns them for a short duration

 ### Special attacks